 There’s a brand-new Children of Gaia short comic in the world!
-Out now in the Justice Anthology, “Trinkets” combines writing by Lynsey G., art by Eldkrind, and letters by Cardinal Rae.
+Out now in the Justice Anthology and as a digital comic download, “Trinkets” combines writing by Lynsey G., art by Eldkrind, and letters by Cardinal Rae.
 Together, they tell a heartwarming story of friendship and justice.

 Deep in the forests of Sylvanakaia, in a remote region of Rendaraia, dwell the Keetsune’Kesh.
 A raider tribe, they survive on their wits—and whatever they can steal from nearby Maeztere’Kesh villages.
 The raiders return with spoils—fat Corater’Adda calves, processed grain, and especially trinkets.
 The Keetsune’Kesh love shiny things—jewels, precious metals, even simple tools.
 The tribespeople proudly wear their prizes and often bestow the fruits of their courage upon family members to mark their success across generations.

 But the Maeztere’Kesh don’t like being robbed.
 So they’ve employed the vicious Honeshu’Kesh—another tribe in the region—to ward off the Keetsune’Kesh raiders.
 Therefore, an age-old rivalry exists between the two tribes, with the larger Honeshu’Kesh relentlessly hunting the smaller, more cunning Keetsune’Kesh.

 It’s in the midst of this ancient conflict that writer Lynsey G., artist Elkdrind, and letterer Cardinal Rae created “Trinkets,” a short comic in the Justice Anthology, and a standalone short digital comic!